ND filter & Lens Shield Application Instructions

-- Don’t touch the back of the glass, and make sure the adhesive/back side of the filter glass is clean.
+- Do not touch the back of the glass, and make sure the adhesive/back side of the filter glass is clean.
 It’s easier to clean while the plastic backing is still attached.
-If the glass gets really dirty, you can completely remove the adhesive from the glass, clean the glass with tapwater and re-apply.
+If the glass gets really dirty, you can completely remove the adhesive from the glass, clean the glass with tapwater, let it completely dry and re-apply the adhesive.

 - Remove the backing from the adhesive around the edges.
-Make sure that you’re only removing the thin plastic backing on the adhesive, not the adhesive.
-Don’t remove the protective plastic on the glass yet.
+Make sure that you’re only removing the thin, clear plastic backing on the adhesive, not the black adhesive itself.
+Don’t remove the protective plastic on the front of the glass yet.

 - Give it a firm push around the very edges (don’t push in the center or you could break it!) to make sure it’s stuck on properly, and finally remove the protective plastic from the front of the filter.

-Side mounts: If you have a TPU mount that opens from the side, it may be difficult to get the camera in with the filter attached.
-If so, put the camera in and put the filter on from the front with the camera in the mount.
+Side mounts: If you have a TPU mount that opens from the side, it may be difficult to get the camera in with the filter or lens protector attached.
+If so, put the camera in without the filter or protector and then put it on from the front with the camera in the mount.
 If it doesn’t fit from the front, you may need to trim some TPU off to make it fit.

 Removal and re-applying:

-- Use your fingernail to pull the filter off the camera.
+- Use your fingernail to pull the filter or protector off the camera.

-- If adhesive comes unstuck from the filter and stays on the camera lens, use your fingernail to lift it and stick it to the filter while you are removing it.
-If the filter comes off completely with the adhesive left behind on the lens, just pull the adhesive off and carefully stick it back on the filter, making sure the edges are aligned.
-Both sides of the adhesive are identical, but remember what side of the glass it was on, as they are different. (the non-adhesive side can sometimes have a green tinge)
+- If adhesive comes unstuck from the filter or protector and stays on the camera lens, use your fingernail to lift it and stick the adhesive back on while you are removing the glass filter/protector.
+If the glass comes off completely with the adhesive left behind on the lens, just pull the adhesive off and carefully stick it back on the glass, making sure the edges are aligned.
+Both sides of the adhesive are identical, but remember what side of the glass it was on, as they are different and the adhesive will not stick properly to the other side (the non-adhesive side of the glass can sometimes have a green tinge)